Mountains of the Moon

 Sleeping Bag

-Rated 0°C to -5°C (32°F).
-Nights are cold.
+Ensure it is rated for 0°C to -5°C (32°F).
+Mountain nights are freezing cold.

 Poles